Why did I receive an email from EzClear asking me to pay my import charges online?

-Import charges are duties and taxes levied by Canadian Border Services Agency (CBSA) on imported goods, and are determined by a customs broker in accordance with the Government of Canada’s Customs Act.
+Import charges are duties and taxes levied by the Canadian Border Services Agency (CBSA) on imported goods and are determined by a customs broker in accordance with the Government of Canada's Customs Act.
 The Canada Border Services Agency collects duties and taxes on imported items (including all online shopping purchases), on behalf of the Government of Canada.
 Amounts are assessed by the unit value (the retail price of a parcel as declared by the retailer), the types materials used, and the category of the product.
-Product valued at $20 CAD or more are subject to these charges.
+Orders valued at $20 CAD or more are subject to these charges.
 Those who make online purchases from international retailers should assume that these fees will be applied, whether or not this is stated by the retailer at the time of purchase.
-Please be sure to check the retailers website for the terms of international shipping.
+Please be sure to check the retailer's website for the terms of international shipping.

 For additional information please refer to: http://www.cbsa-asfc.gc.ca/import/courier/lvs-efv/prsn-eng.html

 Customs duties are levied on certain goods purchased abroad.
 Duty is a tariff placed on goods imported to Canada.
 Rates of duty are established by the Department of Finance Canada and can vary significantly from one trade agreement to another.
 More information on duties payable is available on the Customs Tariff page on the Government of Canada's website.
 Most imported goods are also subject to the Federal Goods and Services Tax (GST) and Provincial Sales Tax (PST) and, in certain provinces and territories, the Harmonized Sales Tax (HST).

 How can I pay?
 I don't have a PayPal account.